+- Distribution, logistics, and transportation;

-- Food and agriculture; or - Professional and technical services.
+- Food and agriculture; or

+- Professional and technical services.

 The bill provides exceptions to the definition by stating that a for-profit business establishment in any industry is eligible as a qualified firm if it is seeking benefits to relocate or establish its national corporate headquarters within the state.
 However, the bill would exclude all business establishments engaged in the following activities from the definition of "qualified firm":